PabloSLabbe/QSTable/README.md

 * Mix image and target URL in the same column
 * Responsive layout for small screens
 * Freeze header
+* Play with the css inside the object

 Is there **anything else you'd like to see** in this visualization extension?